The Van Trump Report recently wrote this article sharing a comment they received from a subscriber about the state of U.S. agriculture.

 |The FarmLogs Planner Tool, showing the "Plan Crops" step.|

-The Planner tool (included in FarmLogs Essentials) can also be a useful resource when you’re looking to add a new commodity, calculate your true cost of production, or evaluate your input purchases.
+Planner (included in a free FarmLogs account ) can also be a useful resource when you’re looking to add a new commodity, calculate your true cost of production, or evaluate your input purchases.
 Planner helps you create a detailed plan for your operation that allows you to visualize your information at the field, commodity, or total-farm level.
 You can also use Planner to model out different crop options for your farm and understand how they could affect your cost of production and profitability.